 From a Mechanical Mindset to a Chemical Mindset

-It’s one thing to produce good product designs and a prototype or two, it’s quite another to successfully scale up for production.
-If you’re looking to shift from mechanical to chemical assembly of your products — reducing or eliminating mechanical fasteners in favor of adhesive ones — it’s important to reexamine your production process, the data needed to establish repeatable manufacturing steps; and your supply chain to ensure seamless production with minimal risk.
+It’s one thing to produce good product designs and a prototype or two; it’s quite another to scale up for production successfully.
+If you’re looking to shift from mechanical to a chemical assembly of your products — reducing or eliminating mechanical fasteners in favor of adhesive ones — it’s important to reexamine your production process, the data needed to establish repeatable manufacturing steps, and your supply chain to ensure seamless production with minimal risk.

 So, what’s involved in switching from a primarily mechanical production methodology to one in which chemical processes play a greater role?
 For one thing, replacing mechanical data in fastener assembly, such as measuring friction and torque, with surface data, such as measuring the contact angle of the material surface to understand how well the surface will accept the coating or adhesive to create an optimal bond.

 Instead of using a torque wrench to ensure proper threaded fastener tightening, a chemical bond requires tools such as an optical tensiometer that enable direct measurement of surface contact angles to characterize surface tension energy.